revbayes/revbayes.github.io/developer/tutorial.md

 ## Writing the front matter
 ------------------
-In order for Jekyll to process your tutorial page, it must include YAML front matter, indicated with `---`
+In order for Jekyll to process your tutorial page, it must include YAML front matter, indicated by

 ```yaml
 ---